TurBoss/blt/doc/parseargs.rst

 OPTIONS VS. POSITIONAL ARGUMENTS
 --------------------------------

-An option is an argument that starts with a special prefix character such as "-" or "+".
-The option can be long (--list) or short (-l).
-A short option is the prefix character and a single character.
+An option is an argument whose long or short name starts with a special prefix character such as "-" or "+".
+The option must have its long (--list) or short (-l) name set.
+A short name is the prefix character and a single character.

  ::